akarimp/Oceanlyz/docs/6_Example_Python.rst

 ===============================================   ========================   ========================

 To start using OCEANLYZ, first, we need to be import required libraries.
-Remember, Python version of OCEANLYZ is part of ScientiMate, and therefore, we need to import ScientiMate to use OCEANLYZ:

 .. code:: python

     #Import libraries
-    import scientimate as sm
+    import oceanlyz
     import os
     import numpy as np
     import matplotlib.pyplot as plt